-Within the Parishes there are 20.3 kilometres of non-A or B class roads which are serviced by the Lengthsman programme and 27.7 km of footpaths.
+Within the Parishes there are 20.3 km/12.6 miles of non-A or B class roads which are serviced by the Lengthsman programme and 27.7 km/17.2 miles of footpaths.
 In such rural parishes these items are a particular source of concern to residents and these are addressed in our Environment Policy ENV1.